Fl0W97/ci-c5-housing-market-prices/README.md

 ##### Hypothesis (H4): Renovated old houses sell for more than non-renovated old houses (Wrong.)

 Here, we hypothesized that houses that have been recently renovated would sell for a higher price.
-The results revealed a moderate correlation, with renovated houses tending to have higher prices, though the effect was not as strong as initially expected.
+The results revealed a moderate correlation, with renovated houses tending to have higher prices.
+In the comparison graphic you see that the avarage price of both renovated and non renovated houses is similar around $130,000.
+A few more renovated houses seem to have a higher SalePrice.
+However, though the effect was not as strong as initially expected.
+During the analysis there was a split between renovated and non-renovated houses that leads to a new temporary feature "IsRenovated".
+Furthermore, it has been considered to isolate the effect of renovations by comparing renovated and non-renovated homes with similar characteristics—such as size, quality, and age.
+A OLS Regression has been applied.
+The results (p = 0.8871, p > 0.05) indicating that there is no statistically significant difference.

+Let’s compare apples to apples

 * Compare average prices of renovated vs not renovated homes.
 * Check if the year of renovation is recent, and see if it correlates with price increase.
-* Apply statistical test: t-test.
+* Apply statistical test: t-test (compare p-value)

 Validation:
 See correlation analysis above.
 The Correlation value YearRemodadd/SalePrice is medium (0.51)